 - Your veneers will need to be replaced every ten years or so, but since we need to alter your teeth to accommodate them, the procedure itself is irreversible.

-If you aren’t sure veneers are the right choice for you, please call us to arrange a consultation with Dr. Bartels.
+If you aren’t sure veneers are the right choice for you, please call us to arrange a consultation at Anthony Bartels Family Dentistry.
 He will evaluate your current oral health needs to see whether you are a candidate for veneers or if we need to improve your oral health before the procedure.